opendocsg/slw-judgments-backfill/2018_SGHC_10/report.md

  (2) Any person who is proved or presumed to have had a controlled drug in his possession shall, until the contrary is proved, be presumed to have known the nature of that drug.

-If the prosecution is able to invoke the presumption of knowledge, an accused must prove, on a balance of probabilities, that he did not have knowledge of the nature of the drug: _Obeng Comfort v Public Prosecutor_ [2017] 1 SLR 633 at [37].
+If the prosecution is able to invoke the presumption of knowledge, an accused must prove, on a balance of probabilities, that he did not have knowledge of the nature of the drug: _Obeng Comfort v Public Prosecutor_ <span class="citation">[2017] 1 SLR 633</span> at [37].

 **Decision**